The Constitution of the German Empire

 (“Weimar Imperial Constitution”)

-August 11th 1919
+Adopted on August 11th, 1919

 Article II: Imperial jurisdiction is based out of the territories of the German States.
-Other territories can through Imperial law be incorporated into the Empire, when based on the right of popular self-determination of their population.
+Other territories can through Imperial law be incorporated into the Empire, only when based however on the right of popular self-determination of their respective populations.

 Article III: The Imperial colors are black-red-gold.
-The Merchant flag is black-white-red with the Imperial colors in the upper canton.
+The Merchant flag is black-white-red with the Imperial colors in the canton.

 Article IV: The recognized universal Rules of International law are in-effect binding Components of all Imperial and State laws.

 Article V: State authority is a federal prerogative whenever it is exercised through the Organs of the Empire on the Foundation of the Imperial Constitution, and State-based whenever it is exercised through the Organs of the States on the Foundation of the various State government constitutions.